davepinch/pinchy.cc/collections/_topics/astronomy/constellations/triangulum-australe/Triangulum_Australe_IAU.svg.md

   - Triangulum_IAU.svg
 tags:
   - Triangulum Australe
-  - Triangle
+  - triangle
-  - Star Chart
+  - star chart
   - SVG
 ---
 Far south, small constellation of bright: Alpha Beta Gamma stars & on one side (NW) sits Epsilon.
 Delta is outwith NE side and much lesser than the three; deep-space 6025 strays into Norma in north.
 Stunners of Centaurus to west.